 How do we handle EBCDIC and packed decimal correctly?

 Treat the conversion as two phases, in order.
-First, identify every COMP-3 (packed decimal) or COMP (binary) field from the copybook and exclude them from the EBCDIC-to-UTF-8 byte-level conversion.
-Second, unpack those numeric fields with a COBOL-aware parser before the character conversion runs on the remaining bytes.
+First, identify every COMP-3 (packed decimal) or COMP (binary) field from the copybook and extract them as raw bytes before any EBCDIC-to-UTF-8 conversion runs.
+Second, unpack those numeric fields with a COBOL-aware parser, then decode the remaining character fields with the correct EBCDIC variant (EBCDIC-037 for US, EBCDIC-500 for international — confirm per source file).
 Cobrix (open source, Apache Spark) handles this well for VSAM with known copybooks.
-For DB2 UNLOAD output, IBM's DSNUTILB utility produces delimited ASCII directly, which sidesteps most of the encoding surface.
+For DB2 UNLOAD output, IBM's DSNUTILB utility produces delimited ASCII directly, sidestepping most of the encoding surface.
 Test both against known-good control records before going live.

 Federation or replication?